vladigleba/vladigleba.github.io/posts/basics/spirit.md

 > And he that searcheth the hearts knoweth what is the *mind of the Spirit*, because he maketh intercession for the saints according to the will of God.
 {% ct 'Romans 8:27' %}

 Peter made it clear that the Holy Spirit is not only God, but He can also be lied to, which means He’s a Person with a personality, not an impersonal “force.”
 Paul confirmed this when he stated that the Spirit has a mind.
-Jesus, also, referred to the Spirit as “He”&mdash;an individual Being who works in harmony with the Godhead.
+Jesus, also, referred to the Spirit as “He”—an individual Being who works in harmony with the Godhead.

 ## What did Jesus promise before His ascension?